WebDevStudios/wp-search-with-algolia/README.txt

 Visit the [Search by Algolia server requirements documentation](https://github.com/WebDevStudios/wp-search-with-algolia/wiki/WP-Search-with-Algolia-plugin-Installation) for a detailed list of server requirements.

-= Where can I find Algolia documentation and user guides? =
+= Where can I find WP Search with Algolia documentation and user guides? =

 - For help setting up and configuring WP Search with Algolia please refer to the [user guide](https://github.com/WebDevStudios/wp-search-with-algolia/wiki/WP-Search-with-Algolia-plugin-Installation).
 - For extending or theming the Autocomplete dropdown, see the [Autocomplete Customization guide](https://github.com/WebDevStudios/wp-search-with-algolia/wiki/Customize-the-Autocomplete-dropdown).